What’s Gratitude Got to Do with It?

 Nearly everyone has been through at least one tough time, and more often than not, many tough times.
 In the midst of dark days, it may seem like they will never end.
 One can question how it’s possible to navigate such distressing times when the light at the end of the tunnel seems far away and dim.

 There is a verse in I Thessalonians 5:18 that I’ve found challenging: ”In everything, give thanks.”
 How can anyone honestly be thankful for the hard things in life – a cancer diagnosis, dismissal from a job, a broken relationship, or a fatal accident?
 I’ve never been able to give thanks for those things.
 Is that even possible?
-While early on, I had a hard time coming to terms with that concept, my understanding of giving thanks has changed over the years – from giving thanks for everything to giving thanks in all things.
+While I had a hard time coming to terms with that concept early on, my understanding of giving thanks has changed over the years – from giving thanks for everything to giving thanks in all things.

 Giving thanks in good times and hard times is a self-care activity resulting in more positive emotions, reduced stress, and a more robust immune system.
 We can rewire our brains for more joy and less stress.
 Check out How to Practice Gratitude to start your gratitude practice and live your best life.